 One important limitation of most tag technologies is that they are browser-bound.
 Each cookie only lives on its own browser in its own device.
-So if you are using Safari and Chrome browsers on your laptop, Safari and Facebook app on your iPhone, and Safari on your home computer, you could have at least five different identifiers (IDs).
+So if you are using Safari and Chrome browsers on your laptop, Safari app on your iPhone, and Safari on your home computer, you could have at least five different identifiers (IDs).
 Through a variety of signals, modern MTA solutions can reconcile these disparate cookies into unique, anonymous ‘people IDs’ that unify across all these devices and browsers.
-This produces a much richer view of users across multiple devices, even on channels where cookies aren’t always allowed – Facebook and Instagram in-app advertising, for example.
+This produces a much richer view of users across multiple devices, even on channels where cookies aren’t always allowed.
 These People IDs can also be linked with demographic, intent and interest attributes to create more complete consumer profiles.

 As you can see, there are a host of technologies used to track consumer journeys across channels and devices for multi-touch attribution.
 Once all the touchpoints for a user are tracked, MTA calculates and assigns fractional credit of a KPI event (e.g. lead, conversion, etc.) to all the marketing touchpoints along the consumer journey that influenced a desired business outcome.

-Click here to learn more about modern MTA models, the differences between them, and how they are typically used.
+Click here to learn more about modern multi-touch attribution models, the differences between them, and how they are typically used.